nemisis84/Network-and-Computer-Security-project/README.md

 - [Java 11.0.16.1](https://openjdk.java.net/)
 - [Maven 3.9.5](https://maven.apache.org/)
-- Java built in libraries for I/O, SQL, networking and security
+- Java built in libraries for I/O, SQL, networking and crypto

 ### Versioning
 We use [SemVer](http://semver.org/) for versioning.